Which terminals have AI assistants built in, and how do they handle your data?

 Providers: Warp AI (fixed) · Privacy: Requires account, telemetry collected, AI proxied · CLI tool support: Standard (no special integration)

-iTerm2 3.6.9 (March 2026) includes a stable AI plugin that supports multiple providers.
+iTerm2 includes a stable AI plugin (added in 3.6.9) that supports multiple providers.
 It is an optional add-on rather than a core feature, but it brings AI assistance to the most popular macOS terminal.
 You configure your own API keys and choose your provider.

 Providers: Multiple (BYOK, via plugin) · Privacy: Direct to provider, no telemetry · CLI tool support: Standard